Share this:

 Website

-Endeavor Church has a primary goal of developing a Christ-centered ministry with the following principles: 1) evoking others to not be idle worshipers but to become doers of the word through inclusion and service, 2) being a beacon of hope and encouragement, and 3) following the path that God has directed.
+Endeavor Church has a primary goal of developing a Christ-centered ministry with the following principles: 1) evoking others not to be idle worshipers but to become doers of the word through inclusion and service, 2) being a beacon of hope and encouragement, and 3) following the path that God has directed.
 For all power belongs to God, so where God leads, I am willing to go.

 Light of the World Church